-Fans of George Strait and classic country music in general adore the 1992 film Pure Country.
-It won over country fans' hearts over 25 years ago with its awesome soundtrack and Strait's acting chops.
-A decent showing in theaters and Strait's best-selling non-compilation release seemed to justify more acting roles for the King, if not a string of sequels.
+Fans of George Strait and classic country music, in general, adore the superstar's acting debut in the 1992 film Pure Country.
+It won over country fans' hearts over 25 years ago with its excellent soundtrack and Strait's acting chops.
+With decent results at the box office and Strait's best-selling non-compilation release seemed to justify more acting roles for the King, if not a string of sequels.
+It's even been rated 7 out of 10 stars on IMDB, which isn't too shabby.

 Fast-forward to the next century, and long-awaited follow-up films got green-lit.
 Sequels in name only, the other two films don't follow up on the story of Wyatt "Dusty" Chandler.
-In fact, Strait only appears in the first of two sequels in such a limited role that it feels like a late addition to the script.
-Even without the original film's star in a key role, the sequels are ripe with the good intentions and positive messages underlying the first movie's appeal.
+Strait only appears in the first of two sequels in such a limited role that it feels like a late addition to the script.
+Even without the original film's star in a critical role, the sequels are ripe with the right intentions and positive messages underlying the first movie's appeal.

 Pure Country 2: The Gift (2010)

 After an 18 year wait, fans of Strait and the original film were gifted with a long-awaited sequel.
 The original film's director Christopher Cain returned with a script co-written by famous son Dean Cain.
-Strait returned, too, this time to play himself in a very limited role (even if he does knock out a guy in a very GIF-able scene).
+Strait returned, too, this time to play himself (instead of his previous character Dusty Chandler) in a minimal role (even if he does knock out a guy in a very GIF-able scene).
 The main spotlight instead shone on real-life country singer and songwriter Katrina Elam.
 As the character Bobbie Thomas, Elam pulls off a small-town girl with a God-given gift that's the stuff of the Hallmark Channel's dreams.
 When her character's use of that gift breaks a few commandments, a redemption story unfolds.

 It's not high-brow cinema by any means, but it's still a worthwhile watch.
-Elam, who'd struggled as a singer up to this point and still has only found success as the songwriter behind Reba McEntire's "I Want a Cowboy," Racal Flatts' "Easy" and a handful of other notable co-writes, shines both as a girl-next-door actress and a talented young vocalist.
-None of the film's twists and turns will catch you off guard, but the film definitely has its heart in the right place.
+Elam, who'd struggled as a singer up to this point and still has only found success as the songwriter behind Reba McEntire's "I Want a Cowboy," Rascal Flatts' "Easy" and a handful of other notable co-writes, shines both as a girl-next-door actress and a talented young vocalist.
+None of the film's twists and turns will catch you off guard, but the film has its heart in the right place.
+It really is a pure country gift.

 Pure Country: Pure Heart (2017)